folarin-ogungbemi/twain-land/README.md

 [Link to result here!](https://docs.google.com/spreadsheets/d/1zQbxA237BhtKEOATxSnLxXUf_9XH3FDsB3V4f07nk7I/edit#gid=0 "visit page")

 ## Unfixed Bugs
-Bug on favicon 404 error not found in mozilla firefox and microsoft edge remain unfixed as the situation appears to be from speicific browsers. it is as of the moment unclear why the issue persist and what could be done to fix the bug.
+Bug on favicon *404 error not found* in mozilla firefox and microsoft edge remain unfixed as the situation appears to be from speicific browsers. it is as of the moment unclear why the issue persist and what could be done to fix the bug.
+The error is not pertaining the game

 ---